Crinia riparia Littlejohn & Martin, 1965

-Southern Flinders Ranges froglet, Streambank Froglet
+Southern Flinders Ranges Froglet, Streambank Froglet

-Crinia riparia is a small frog species from southern Australia.
+Crinia riparia is a small frog from southern Australia.
 Snout-vent length ranges 19.5-25.2mm.
 The dorsum is usually covered in fine warts, or is smooth.
 The snout is short and somewhat pointed.
 The tympanum is indistinct.
 Indistinct vocal sac in males.
 The digits are long and unwebbed, with fringes on the toes.
 Ventral surface varies in granularity, and may be entirely smooth.
 Females are larger than the males (Littlejohn and Martin 1965).

 C. riparia is distinguished from other Crinia species mainly by call, coloration, and larval morphology.
 The back pattern polymorphism seen in C. signifera and C. parinsignifera is incompletely expressed in C. riparia.
 C. riparia also has longer feet than either C. signifera or C. parinsignifera, and lacks a tarsal fold (Littlejohn and Martin 1965).
 Adult C. riparia are morphologically indistinguishable from adult C. flindersensis (Donnellan et al. 2012).

 C. riparia and its sister species C. flindersensis are mostly easily distinguished morphologically by their tadpoles.
 C. riparia tadpoles are less rounded in shape, have a less arched tail fin, a longer tail, and a wider oral disc which is more adapted to fast flowing water (Donnellan et al. 2012).